 Now apply a small amount of liquid laundry detergent over the stained area.
 And then dampen a clean white cloth in warm water and rub the stained area in a circular motion, and repeat it until the stain is completely removed.

 Almost you have done, rinse the area with a sponge dampened in warm water to remove soap or solvent residue.
 After that, blot the area with a dry white towel and leave it for dry before you use again.

 Note: Before you start this method, carefully read your material cleaning code.

-I hope this article will help you to get off the wax from your fabrics, couch, sofa, carpet, and clothing.
+I hope this how to get wax out of fabric article will help you to get off the wax from your fabrics, couch, sofa, carpet, and clothing.
 Before you have got a wax mess on your materials, try to prevent it by following my tips.

 If you think or you afraid of damage, you can contact your nearest professional cleaner instead.
 See you soon with another topic, Take care!
 Bye, Bye.